 TV is not real life but, technically, Netflix is not TV.
 So ... is Netflix real life?
 DON'T RUN FROM THE QUESTION, MATT MCGORRY!
-Poor Matt has been taking serious heat from "Orange Is the New Black" fans, because his character, Bennett, did a cowardly thing in Season 3, and anytime an actor/actress plays a character, he or she is treated like that character.
+Poor "Orange Is the New Black" fans, because his character, Bennett, did a cowardly thing in Season 3, and anytime an actor/actress plays a character, he or she is treated like that character.
 This is good if you play someone cool that everyone loves, but not so good if that character does something that ticks people off.
 When that happens, you are pummeled online with tweet after tweet asking why you did something you never actually did.
 It's good to have a passionate audience, but not so good when it affects your real life in a negative way.

 BuzzFeed did a story on how fans have harassed Matt because of Bennett's Season 3 storyline, where he leaves pregnant Daya hanging.
 Matt responded to the post by admitting that the fan reaction has upset him:

 On Father's Day, Matt shared a photo with OITNB co-stars Dascha Polanco and Elizabeth Rodriguez and tried to cheekily set the record straight on who he is and is not: